MicrosoftDocs/visualstudio-docs/docs/sharepoint/walkthrough-creating-a-web-part-for-sharepoint-by-using-a-designer.md

 You need the following components to complete this walkthrough:

 - Supported editions of Windows and SharePoint.
-See [Requirements for Developing SharePoint Solutions](../sharepoint/requirements-for-developing-sharepoint-solutions.md).
+See [Requirements for developing SharePoint solutions](../sharepoint/requirements-for-developing-sharepoint-solutions.md).

 ## Create a web part project